 Guy Dessicy in the Belgian Comic Strip Center.
 Picture © D. Pasamonik.

-Guy Dessicy was a member of Studio Hergé.
-While his comics career was short and in Hergé's shadow he did have a significant impact on the Belgian comic scene as the head of Publiart, a commercial agency specializing in comic book merchandising.
+Guy Dessicy was a Belgian graphic artist, with a long association with the publishing house Lombard.
+As one of the early members of Studio Hergé in the 1940s and early 1950s, he was the colorist on several of Hergé's 'Tintin' stories.
+While his own career in comic production was short and fully in the service of Hergé, he did have a significant impact on the Belgian comic scene as the head of Publiart, Lombard's commercial agency specializing in comic book merchandising.
 He was also a co-founder of the Belgian Comic Strip Center in Brussels.
 His name is often misspelled as Guy Decissy.

 Early life